 THE STORY OF A LITTLE PANGOLIN WHO'S MAKING A BIG DIFFERENCE

+One of my favourite encounters with one of these curious creatures was in Botswana’s Kwando Reserve, just south of Namibia’s Caprivi Strip.
 “Pangolin!
 Pangolin!
-Pangolin!” came the excited cry as our guide, Mark Tennant, gunned the safari vehicle towards a distant group of wild dogs that were bouncing up and down like pogo sticks in the long grass.
-As we got closer I counted five dogs, all atwitter as they danced about – in response to what, I could not see.
+Pangolin!” came the excited cry as our guide, Mark Tennant, gunned the safari vehicle towards a distant group of wild dogs bouncing up and down like pogo sticks in the long grass.
+As we got closer I counted five dogs, all atwitter as they danced about – in response to what I could not see.

 “Call me sceptical,” I muttered from the seat beside him, “but how do you know there’s a pangolin there?”